actfong/k8s-workshop/Part-4-RC-and-RS.md

 Do you remember looking at the `Controllers` field in the previous section?
 When as deploy the Pod as a standalone resource, this field was empty.
 Since you deploy your Pod wrapped in a RC, this field would have your "wrapper" as a value.

 What does this mean?
-Well, if your Pod is controller by another resource (e.g. RC), once you delete the Controller, you will also delete the Pod.
+Well, if your Pod is controlled by another resource (e.g. RC), once you delete the Controller, you will also delete the Pod.

 ### Try deleting your pods...
 You will fail! ###